Have you ever wondered

 The maintenance of the church buildings (St Nicholas church, Sturry, and All Saints church, Westbere) and the local work of the church depends upon individual donations.

-If you would like to help, then please contact either the gift-aid secretary or the treasurer or send a cheque made payable to SADAMC to the treasurer, Roger Thompson, 35A Sleigh Road, Sturry, CT2 0HT.
+If you would like to help, then please contact either the gift-aid secretary or the treasurer or send a cheque made payable to SADAMC and deliver to church or the Rectory.